 The Mamluk Sultanate, which governed Egypt and the Levant from the 13th to the 16th centuries, represents one of the most artistically and architecturally prolific periods in Islamic history.
 The legacy of this dynasty, built by former slave soldiers who rose to become formidable rulers and patrons of the arts, extends far beyond the borders of its time.
-Contemporary Islamic art and architecture, from public buildings to digital works, continuously draw upon the principles, motifs, and craftsmanship perfected under Mamluk rule.
-This rich heritage offers a visual language that modern creators use to express a deep connection to tradition while addressing contemporary needs.
+Contemporary Islamic art and architecture, from public buildings to digital artworks, continuously draw upon the principles, motifs, and craftsmanship perfected under Mamluk rule.
+This rich heritage offers a visual language that modern creators use to express a deep connection to tradition while addressing contemporary needs—whether in the soaring muqarnas of a newly built mosque or the algorithmic calligraphy of a generative art installation.

 Historical Background of Mamluk Culture

-The roots of the Mamluk Sultanate lie in the Ayyubid period, when slave soldiers, primarily of Turkic and Circassian origin, formed a powerful military caste.
+The roots of the Mamluk Sultanate lie in the Ayyubid period, when slave soldiers (mamalik), primarily of Turkic and Circassian origin, formed a powerful military caste.
 By 1250, these Mamluks had seized control, establishing a dynasty that would last for over 250 years.
 Their rule is often divided into two periods: the Bahri Mamluks (1250–1382), predominantly Turkic, and the Burji Mamluks (1382–1517), who were mainly Circassian.
-Despite internal power struggles, both periods were marked by extraordinary cultural and architectural output.
+Despite internal power struggles, both periods were marked by extraordinary cultural and architectural output fueled by the institution of waqf (religious endowments), which provided stable funding for building and maintenance.

 Key Features of Mamluk Art and Architecture